ne0lith/content_sorter/README.md

 An important consideration in this script is the treatment of the do_renames_lowercase parameter.
 While the key exists and can be configured, it is essential to note that the script inherently favors lowercase file names.
 Consequently, even if the do_renames_lowercase parameter is set to false, the file names will still be transformed to lowercase.

 This behavior ensures consistency within the script and promotes conformity to lowercase naming conventions.
 It's important to be aware of this behavior when working with the script to avoid unexpected outcomes.

+### Handling of do_remove_duplicate_extensions

+The do_remove_duplicate_extensions feature addresses the issue of multiple occurrences of file extensions within a filename.
+When enabled, this functionality attempts to remove redundant file extensions from filenames.
+For example, filename.jpg.jpg or filenamejpg.jpg would be transformed into filename.jpg.
+Additionally, cases like videoname.mp4screenshots.jpg would be modified to videonamescreenshots.jpg.

+However, it is important to note that enabling this feature carries a level of uncertainty.
+While it aims to streamline filenames by removing duplicate extensions, it may occasionally lead to unexpected results.
+Therefore, exercising caution is advised when deciding to enable or disable this feature.

 ### File Renaming with Size Mismatch